datafolklabs/cement/README.md

 The Cement CLI Application Framework is Open Source and is distributed under the BSD License (three clause).
 Please see the LICENSE file included with this software.

 ## Development

 ### Docker

-This project includes a `docker-compose` configuration that sets up all required services, and dependencies for development and testing.
+This project includes a Docker Compose configuration that sets up all required services, and dependencies for development and testing.
 This is the recommended path for local development, and is the only fully supported option.

 The following creates all required docker containers, and launches an BASH shell within the `cement` dev container for development.
 ```